-If a voting machine problem arises during Setup Diagnostics, notification of the specific problem will be listed on the operator panel screen and the test will not continue.
+If a voting machine problem arises during Ballot load, notification of the specific problem will be listed on the front LCD screen and the test will not continue.
 In such case, the technician immediately must report the problem to the supervisor.